TapResearch/slate/source/includes/_campaign.md

-incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. length_of_interview | Integer | How many minutes will it take to complete the survey? campaign_quotas | Array | See "create a campaign quota" subsection.
+incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. length_of_interview | Integer | How many minutes will it take to complete the survey? campaign_quotas | Array | See "create a campaign quota" subsection. cpi | Decimal | This is the amount you will payout per complete.

 ### Optional Parameters